any-docs/css/content/reference/properties/mask-border-source/index.md

 The **`mask-border-source`** [CSS](/en-US/docs/Web/CSS) property sets the source image used to create an element's [mask border](/reference/properties/mask-border).

-The {{cssxref("mask-border-slice")}} property is used to divide the source image into regions, which are then dynamically applied to the final mask border.
+The `mask-border-slice` property is used to divide the source image into regions, which are then dynamically applied to the final mask border.

 ## Syntax